 GESS IIIb: Introduction to Grid Integration of Variable Renewable Energy

-- Frequency and voltage control
+- Frequency and voltage control with smart inverter technology

 - Residual load approach